128th Infantry Regiment (United States): Civil War

+Spanish-American War

-In 1898, four infantry regiments from Wisconsin were formed and activated at the outbreak of the Spanish–American War.
-During that brief conflict, Wisconsin Guardsmen participated in the capture of Puerto Rico.
+In 1898, four infantry regiments from Wisconsin made up of Guardsmen and volunteers were formed and activated at the outbreak of the Spanish–American War.
+During the brief conflict, Wisconsin Guardsmen participated in the capture of Puerto Rico.
 A letter from a member of the 2nd Wisconsin describes some of the details of the guardsmen's role in the conflict:

 "We landed here at Ponce Friday without opposition by the Spaniards.
 They fled to the hills when we came in sight.
 But it has been skirmish every day since we landed.
 We have captured 200 prisoners.
 The 3rd Wisconsin [National Guard] got into battle yesterday and one man was wounded in the hip, and one of the Massachusetts boys got shot in the neck, and went a mile, and a half before he fell.
 There was a skirmish last night but have heard of no one being wounded, or killed."

 Three members of the Wisconsin Infantry Regiments died of fever: